co-DE-mon/UltraFlwr/README.md

 - [x] Fast Prototyping through simple bash script launch and logging.
 - [x] Inference Code for Local and Global data-sets using server model.
 - [x] Specialised version of FedAvg for YOLO.
 FedYOLOAvg where only the detection module is being updated.
+- [x] Propose new custom strategy in the flwr framework: Our proposal: FedHeadAvg

 ## To-Dos
 - [ ] Make better prints for server model inference.
 - [ ] Dynamically adapt entire code base to any number of clients and not rely on manually changing code base.
+[This needs discussion.
+Maybe not recommended in the longer run]
 - [ ] Develop scripts more sophisticated/adaptable data splits.
-- [ ] Make an example of FedYOLOAvg within the custom flower strategy (wontfix for now but in plan)